 Within Groups Comparison

 A within groups comparison uses only program participants to form the groups.
-One type of comparison is between those intensively involved in the program and those who were less involved.
-For example, the number of meetings that clientele attended can be the basis of a within groups comparison.
+One type of comparison is between those more intensively involved in the program and those who were less involved.
+For example, the number educational activities that clientele attended can be the basis of a within groups comparison.
 Finding a difference in the impact indicator scores between highly involved participants and less involved would allow the evaluator to refine his or her conclusions about the program's effect.

 A second type of within groups comparison is based on those involved in one type of educational activity and those involved in a different type of activity.
 For example, clientele who attend demonstrations can be compared with those who use learn by mail educational material or those who watch a video on the same subject.
 Comparing methods of program delivery can show which are more effective, and this can be used to improve the program.